josh-works/josh-works.github.io/_posts/2024-05-27-robert-moses.md

 - [The Power Broker by Robert Caro: Summary & Notes](https://willemharmsen.com/notes/the-power-broker/)
 - [The Power Broker notes (nateliason.com)](https://www.nateliason.com/notes/the-power-broker)
 - [In the Footsteps of Robert Moses: Roadtripping across the bridges, highways, and parks of America’s most controversial urban planner](https://medium.com/re-form/in-the-footsteps-of-robert-moses-2780ee00a648)
+- [The History of Denver’s Streetcars and Their Routes](https://denverurbanism.com/2017/08/the-history-of-denvers-streetcars-and-their-routes.html#) Robert Moses hated the kinds of people who used street cars and trains for travel, so he hated their trains, easily managed to run the train companies out of business.
+Look at what Denver could have had, but for Robert Moses and supremacy thinking.

 # Footnotes